jsherman212/xnuspy/README.md

 address of the kernel function you wish to hook.
 If you supply a slid address, you will most likely panic. `arg2` is a pointer to your ABI-compatible replacement function. `arg3` is a pointer for `xnuspy_ctl` to `copyout` the address of a trampoline that represents the original kernel function.
-Unlike `MSHookFunction`, `arg3` cannot be NULL.
-(UNTIL I CHANGE THIS)
+This can be NULL if you don't intend to call the original.

 ## `XNUSPY_CACHE_READ`
 `arg1` is one of the constants defined in `xnuspy_ctl.h` and `arg2` is a